tajuddinshaikh/Cloud-Resume-Challenge/README.md

 My resume which acts as a website hosted on AWS has been coded completely by me using front-end languages such as HTML, CSS and JavaScript.

 I have used Python language to create AWS Lambda functions to communicate with DynamoDB to display the views on the website.

+I have used Terraform for automation of uploading files to S3 bucket.